Tango on the Thames tangasms, with giros and counter-giros – and accidental ganchos

 There were so many people there, anyone could dance as much as they wanted to.
 Leader or follower, there was always going to be a keen partner in the crowds.
 It’s a good thing I’m no longer attempting the tanda-by-tanda accounts, as I couldn’t even count how many I danced tonight!
 I’m sitting here at home at 1am with very sore feet.
 Which I think is kind of a milestone of its own.

-Speaking of feet, I’d invested in the same dance sneakers Steph had bought for leading: Rumpf Bee 1515.
-These seem to have been adopted as the default leading shoe for women, but are unisex and Steph said they pivot well, so I bought a pair for use at outdoor milongas.
+Speaking of feet, I’d invested in some dance sneakers for outdoor milongas: Rumpf Bee 1515.
 They have a thin sole, but with plastic bottoms that provide low-friction pivots; I quickly became a fan.

 Tangasm one